Painless. Pointy. Perfection.

 No matter how you cut your patches for this unit—paperpieced, templates or the Corner Beam ruler—starching your fabric before cutting makes stitching much, much, much more accurate.

-The pointy point of the Beam is quite narrow and easy to pull out of whack.
+The pointy points of the Beam and Side patches are quite narrow and easy to pull out of whack.
 Starch adds needed stability.

 I like to use StaFlo starch liquid concentrate mixed 1:1 with water.